News

 Donna Ginther to Lead Institute for Policy & Social Research

-for Policy & Social Research (IPSR) has announced that Donna Ginther will serve as its interim director starting in June.
+The Institute for Policy & Social Research (IPSR) has announced that Donna Ginther will serve as its interim director starting in June.
 Ginther is a Dean's Professor of Economics and director of the Center for Science, Technology & Economic Policy at IPSR.
-Steven Maynard-Moody, professor in the School of Public Affairs &...
+Steven Maynard-Moody, professor in the School of Public...

 Wed, 04/24/2019